konashevich/authorised_mempool/sanctioned_validators_paper.md

 ## 8 Conclusion

 We have presented a dual-tier mechanism that solves the seemingly intractable problem of using open, permissionless validators for regulated government applications.
 By combining private transaction routing with on-chain execution gating, governments can ensure their applications are processed exclusively by compliant entities.
 This approach demonstrates that public blockchains can support stringent regulatory requirements, provided that enforcement is built into the application design itself.
-Future work will focus on a live pilot deployment on the Sepolia testnet to measure latency impacts and formal verification of the `SanctionGuard` logic.
+Future work will focus on the development of open protocols for maintaining these authorised mempool channels, the creation of custom wallet specifications to support seamless private routing, and a comprehensive pilot deployment on the Sepolia testnet to validate the full system end-to-end.

 ---